irhamputra/Recipebook-Shopping/README.md

 ```
 $ ionic cordova platform add ios
+$ ionic cordova build --release ios
 ```
+if you wanto to build Android, just change ios to android

-since Ionic have an issue to emulate or test in simulator, there's an altenative way to simulate.
+>since Ionic have an issue to emulate or test in simulator, there's an altenative way to simulate.

 1. iOS

 install your Xcode, then open file MyApp.xcodeproj from dir platform/ios and run the sim

-2. Android (Coming soon)